pearsonca/olin-letter/students.md

 without ever attempting to convince people why the material matters - which is also basically what happens in many undergraduate degrees with highly structured requirements.
-It's a game masquerading a recipe of the things one needs to know, and too often provide a false sense of accomplishment as students tick them off the list.
+It's a game masquerading a recipe of the things one needs to know, and too often provides a false sense of accomplishment as students tick them off the list.
 Walking through the checklist also wears down the experts;
-we're frequently the sort of people that are looking for the next new thing, and asking those people to rehash material over and over isn't going to excite *them*.
+they're frequently the sort of people that are looking for the next new thing, and asking those people to rehash material over and over isn't going to excite *them*.
 Effectively guiding students has a strong performance art component, and they can tell when we're phoning it in.